-Whether it is the flashing lights of a police cruiser or an officer telling them to stop, anyone who does not stop promptly at the signal of a police officer could potentially face charges for evading, fleeing, or eluding a law enforcement officer.
+People who don't follow through after a lawful order to stop can face criminal charges for evading, fleeing, or eluding a law enforcement officer.
 These are state law criminal charges, which could be prosecuted as a misdemeanor or a felony depending on the jurisdiction and circumstances of the incident.

-If vehicles are not involved, the officer must signal an order either verbally, via a hand gesture, or some other means that is clear to the individual being pursued.
+If vehicles are not involved, the officer must signal an order either verbally, via a hand gesture, or through some other means that is clear to the individual being pursued.
 These factors can make a tremendous difference in the outcome of the case.

-- The defendant was operating a motor vehicle;
+- The defendant was operating a motor vehicle.

 - The police vehicle bore the insignia of the law enforcement agency.